xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 simplify this feature engineering process, use collaborative filtering, only need user/item interactive data
 e.g. rating, click history, buy history, try on history)

+conducted A/B testing for the recommender system and got 7% higher buy rate compared to the control group

 数据处理：
 1. user data logs store in hadoop file systems
 2. build the data processing pipeline using pyspark sql, cache the data as spark dataframe